-As we approach the point where data-related, fear-mongering stories are less and less unique, I think it’s time for the industry to take a more educated and productive approach to assessing how data is used.
+I think it’s time for the industry to take a more educated and productive approach to assessing how data is used.
 Every industry in the world relies heavily on third-party companies that operate behind the scenes and specialize in services.
 For example, we trust our lives with airlines that buy airplanes from a select number of manufacturers such as Boeing or Airbus.
 These airplane manufacturers then buy parts from thousands of companies that you’ve never heard of, all of which are crucial for airplane safety and reliability.
 You don’t care about these third-party companies, because ultimately you trust the manufacturer to have properly vetted these third parties before using the components.

 The same exact system exists in the digital economy.
 Every company operating a digital service (website, app, etc), relies heavily on third parties to provide a great experience to their users and operate their business.
 Rather than physical reliability and safety as experienced in the airline industry, these companies have to make choices around data security and privacy when working with third-party service providers.
 We must get to the point where these companies can give their users confidence in data security and safety of these third parties, in the same way that the transportation industry gives travelers this confidence.